 Free Ball: A free ball occurs when an attacking team cannot successfully create an opportunity to attack the ball toward the other side of the net.
 The team will often bump the ball across the net, giving them time to get set up to receive the ball from the other team.

-Here are all the terms we will be covering related to the volleyball court:
+Here are some terms related to the volleyball court: